EthanFalcao/WPI-IA-Portfolio-Optimization-and-Risk-Analysis/README.md

 # DOW30-Portfolio-Optimization-and-Risk-Analysis

-This repository contains the implementation of a machine learning-driven system for cryptocurrency portfolio optimization.
+This repository contains the implementation of a machine learning-driven system for dow-30  portfolio optimization.
 The project aims to dynamically adjust portfolio allocations to maximize returns and minimize risks based on predictive analytics.

 ## Project Overview

-The goal of this project is to develop a robust system that can forecast future cryptocurrency price movements and optimize portfolio allocations accordingly.
-It leverages historical price data from CryptoGecko and Yahoo Finance, focusing on the top cryptocurrencies by market capitalization.
+The goal of this project is to develop a robust system that can forecast future dow-30 price movements and optimize portfolio allocations accordingly.
+It leverages historical price data from CryptoGecko and Yahoo Finance, focusing on the dow-30 by market capitalization.

 ## Key Features